 Interview Heuristics

-I'm starting to realize I rely heavily on a set of heuristics to determine if someone is likely to be in the 10% group.
-These don't involve asking the interviewee about his life goals and then staring deeply into his eyes as he answers.
+I’m starting to realize I rely heavily on a set of heuristics to determine if someone is likely to be in the 10% group.
+These don’t involve asking the interviewee about his life goals and then staring deeply into his eyes as he answers.
 They are simple shortcuts–usually yes/no questions.
-Hackers who fit my profile of the ideal startup web developer are likely to…
+Folks who fit our profile of the ideal early-stage startup web developer are likely to…

 - Prefer Git for version control.
 And have a Github profile.

 - Have a personal webpage.
-About.me doesn't count, as it communicates “even though I'm a professional web developer, I couldn't bother throwing up a single page of static markup about myself.”
+About.me, etc doesn’t count, as it communicates “even though I’m a professional web developer, I couldn’t bother throwing up a single page of static markup about myself.”

 - Be working on personal projects.
 Ideally he'll have projects that are simultaneously finished, half-finished, and barely-started.
 It's particularly important to have at least one personal project that's finished–something that's fully realized, hosted somewhere, and has no obvious bugs.
 That shows that a developer is able to sort out all the little things throughout the stack that go into building a web app and deploying it into production.
 (Credit to @erwaller for adding to this bullet.)

-- Be comfortable throughout the entire web stack.
-If someone is an outstanding dev ops guy, for example, he's still likely to know basic Javascript.
+- Be comfortable throughout different parts of the web stack.
+If someone is an outstanding dev ops guy, for example, he’s may still know how to write a bit of frontend code.

 - Viscerally averse to uninteresting frontend work like PSD to HTML/CSS conversion (after all design work is done and before any JS/interaction work is done).
 It just isn't challenging.